 # frozen_string_literal: trueclass DeleteOldDataJob < BaseJob# We only want 1 instance of this job running at a timesidekiq_options unique_for: 1.hour, unique_until: :start, queue: :background, retry: falsedef perform(limit: 500)# Deletes 500 recordsdeleted = Model.where("created_at < ?", 3.months.ago).limit(limit).delete_all# If more records to delete, requeue itself and run againif deleted == limitself.class.perform_asyncendendend

 This example is making use of Sidekiq's unique jobs.
 This protects us from having several of these jobs running concurrently (which could result in deadlocks).
 If you are using a job system without uniqueness, an alternative is setting up a queue with a concurrency of 1 and running the cleanup job there.

 This job is a good place to add test coverage to ensure you're deleting the correct data.
 Here’s an example pattern you can use.

 If you do make a mistake while deleting data or making schema changes, PlanetScale offers some solutions.
-With Rewind, you can instantly revert a bad schema change.
+From the dashboard, you have the option to instantly revert a bad schema change without losing any data.
 We also throw a warning in the dashboard if you're dropping a table that was recently queried, so you can hopefully catch any mistakes before they happen.